bodograumann/python-iconv/README.md

     pip install python-iconv

-This module package requires atleast Python 3.6.
+This module package requires at least Python 3.6, a corresponding version of libffi and the native iconv library.

 Module iconv
 ------------